Snowfork/snowbridge/parachain/README.md

 ### Mainnet Spec

+We only use the mainnet spec for generating fixtures for pallet weight benchmarks.

-To generate `mainnet` test data and benchmarking data, we can connect to the Lodestar Goerli public node.
+To generate the data we can connect to the Lodestar Goerli public node.
 The script already connects to the Lodestar node, so no need to start up additional services.
 In the event of the Lodestar node not being available, you can start up your own stack with these commands:

 ```bash
 cd core/packages/test